anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 * Be in a sufficiently high resolution to compute the slope of the network stretches: a resolution of 10 * 10 meters or higher is recommended.

 If no data is provided in the `/dem/` subfolder, the BikeNodePlanner will conduct no elevation analysis.

-## If necessary: Simplify network

-to do: provide here instructions on how to simplify network (cf. https://github.com/anastassiavybornova/knudepunkter/blob/main/docs/datarequirements.md)

 ***